 In the restaurants, at the bar, or by the pool or beachside (at Castaway Cay), this gratuity will be added by default to the amount due.
-If you feel a crew member has gone the extra mile and want to tip more that’s fine, but don’t double tip through ignorance.
+If you feel a crew member has gone the extra mile and want to tip extra that’s fine, but don’t ‘double tip’ through ignorance.

 Most room service items are included in the cost of your cruise, but you’ll need to tip the Server who delivers.
 I set aside some $1’s and $5’s notes specifically for this (the ship is otherwise cashless).
 If you lack cash you can sign the slip and charge to your Stateroom.

 How much I tip depends on what I’m ordering and when it’s being delivered.
 The more food or the less hospitable the hour (Room Service runs 24 hours), the bigger the tip!

 The Spa on board the ship provides services from massages, to hairstyling to even a shave for the guys.
 Gratuity is automatically added at 18%.